Patti LaBelle: Early solo career (1977–1984)

-Signing a solo contract with Epic Records in 1977, LaBelle recruited David Rubinson, producer of Chameleon, to record her self-titled debut album, which was released that year.
-The album featured the chart singles, "Joy to Have Your Love", "Dan Swit Me" and the ballad "You Are My Friend", which became an early show-stopping crowd pleaser at her live shows despite the song's moderate position on the Billboard soul singles chart.
-Three more albums were released in succession on Epic through 1980 (Tasty, It's Alright with Me, and Released), with the songs "Eyes in the Back of My Head", "Little Girls", "Music is My Way of Life", "Come What May", "Release (The Tension)" and "I Don't Go Shopping" (the latter song co-written by Peter Allen) being the most successful.
+Following Labelle's split, she signed a solo contract with Epic and issued her self-titled debut album in 1977.
+The album included her composition, "You Are My Friend", which was only a modest R&B chart hit in 1978 but would become one of her early showstoppers in concert.
+Three more Epic releases followed in succession through 1980 (Tasty, It's Alright with Me, and Released), all of whom failed to generate a top 40 chart hit until her rendition of Peter Allen's "I Don't Go Shopping" reached the top 30 on the R&B charts in 1981.

-After four albums on Epic, LaBelle signed with Philadelphia International Records where she recorded a notable version of "Over the Rainbow" on the album The Spirit's in It.
-In 1982, she was featured on the Grover Washington duet "The Best Is Yet to Come", and earned accolades that year for starring in the Broadway musical Your Arms Too Short to Box with God.
-"The Best Is Yet to Come" later earned LaBelle her first Grammy Award nomination.
-In 1983, LaBelle released her breakthrough album I'm in Love Again which included her first top ten R&B singles, with "Love, Need and Want You" and "If Only You Knew", the latter song becoming her first number-one single as a solo artist in early 1984.
-Later that year, she scored another hit with Bobby Womack on the song "Love Has Finally Come at Last" and made her film debut as Big Mary in the film A Soldier's Story, co-writing two original songs for the film's soundtrack.
+That year, LaBelle's contract with Epic was reassigned to Philadelphia International Records where she recorded a notable version of "Over the Rainbow" on the album The Spirit's in It, which while not released as a single, became a signature staple in her live shows from then on.
+In 1982, she was featured on the Grover Washington duet "The Best Is Yet to Come", which became her first top 20 hit on the R&B charts in early 1983, and won LaBelle her first Grammy Award nomination.
+At the same time, LaBelle starred in the Broadway musical Your Arms Too Short to Box with God.

+In October 1983, LaBelle's sixth solo album, I'm in Love Again, became her breakthrough recording, reaching the top five of the Top Black Albums chart and including her first top ten solo R&B hits, "Love, Need and Want You" and "If Only You Knew", the latter song becoming her first number one hit on the Hot Black Singles chart in January 1984, leading to the I'm in Love Again album being certified gold.
+She earned a third successive top ten R&B single with her duet with Bobby Womack, "Love Has Finally Come at Last" that same year and made her film debut as Big Mary in the film A Soldier's Story, co-writing two original songs for the film's soundtrack.